-NSF oversight is led by a program officer in the MPS Division of Astronomical Sciences, who works cooperatively with staff from BFA, the Office of the General Counsel, and the Office of Legislative and Public Affairs.
-Within BFA, the Large Facilities Office provides advice and assists with agency oversight
+NSF oversight is led by a program officer in the MPS Division of Astronomical Sciences, who works cooperatively with staff from BFA's Research Infrastructure Office and Division of Acquisition and Cooperative Support, the Office of the General Counsel, and the Office of Legislative and Public Affairs.
+The MPS facilities team and the Chief Officer for Research Facilities also provide high-level guidance, support, and oversight.